apache/tvm/apps/benchmark/README.md

 See results on wiki page https://github.com/dmlc/tvm/wiki/Benchmark

-## How to reporduce
+## How to Reproduce

 ### ARM CPU
-We use RPC infrasturecture in TVM to make device management easy.
+We use RPC infrastructure in TVM to make device management easy.
 So you need to use it for reproducing benchmark results.

 1. Start an RPC Tracker on the host machine
 ```bash